ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 If you are looking for how to transfter AVAX tokens using the web wallet, please check out [this article](https://support.avax.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-avalanche-wallet).

-## Requirements
+## Prerequisites

-You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md), are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md), and are familiar with the [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.
+You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md), are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md), and [AvalancheJS](https://github.com/ava-labs/AvalancheJS).

+Also [ts-node](https://www.npmjs.com/package/ts-node#installation) is needed to run the examples.

 ## Getting Started